-While biological exploration is still in its infancy, over 4,000 species of plants including orchids, bromeliads and palms have already been recorded here, including 26 plants new to science.
-Mahogany, cedar and rubber trees also thrive here.
+While biological exploration is still in its infancy, over 4,000 species, including orchids, bromeliads, and palms, have already been recorded here, including 26 plants new to science.
+Mahogany, cedar, and rubber trees also thrive here.

 About 100 of the world's estimated 1,000 giant river otters live along Noel Kempff's waterways.
-Other river inhabitants include capybaras, pink river dolphins and both black and spectacled caimans.
+Other river inhabitants include capybaras, pink river dolphins, and black and spectacled caimans.

-Noel Kempff has 139 mammal species, 74 reptile species, 62 amphibian species and 254 fish species.
-Tapirs, gray and red brocket deer, silvery marmosets, pumas, jaguars, maned wolves, giant anteaters, and spider and black howler monkeys are mammals of special interest.
+Recorded species in the National Park include 139 mammals, 74 reptiles, 62 amphibians, and 254 fish.
+Tapirs, gray and red brocket deer, silvery marmosets, pumas, jaguars, maned wolves, giant anteaters, and spider and black howler monkeys are mammals of particular interest.

 Harpy eagles, storks, Amazonian umbrella birds, helmeted manakins, hoatzins, rusty-necked piculet, and more than 20 types of parrots are among the park's 620 bird species.